Afterward: Farewell

 Not knowing how much time remained, I first shared my meditations on my blog, The Twilight Journal.
 Now, with gratitude to my agent and editor, they will soon become a book, What Remains Is Radiant, published by Godine Press.
 I hope many who face life’s hardships find comfort in these words, painstakingly spelled out with my eyes.

-I share this not to speak of legacy or bravery, but in the hope that these words find you when you face your own hard truths.
+I share this not to speak of legacy or bravery, but in the hope that my words of comfort can find you and others when the time comes to face hard truths.

 After all, once I am gone, to whom does legacy matter?